defunkt/github-gem/README.md

     $ github <command> <args>
     $ gh <command> <args>

+## Requirements

+Only installs pure JSON gem `json_pure` by default.
+If you are able to install the C-extension `json` gem, it will use that instead.

+Try:

+    gem install json github

 ## Pulling Upstream Changes

 Let's say you just forked `github-gem` on GitHub from defunkt.